albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Sorted by age: [Person{name='Aden', age=11}, Person{name='Jade', age=13}]
 ```

 The above instance of the `Comparator` interface is broken despite its appearance.
-Consider the following (extreem) situation
+Consider the following (extreme) situation

 **⚠️ THE FOLLOWING EXAMPLE WILL COMPILE BUT IT IS NOT SAFE!!**